Skip to content

 About Councilmember John Lee

-Prior to his election, John already had a long track record of delivering results for the community.
-Throughout his tenure in public service, John spearheaded innovative programs and policies to improve the delivery of city services to neighborhoods.
-John created the CD12 Rapid Response program to combat illegal dumping in the community.
-John was also instrumental in building the Devonshire Police Activities League Supports (PALS) Youth Center in Northridge.
-PALS is a community program where at-risk youth work with police officers, learn leadership skills, and participate in programs that strengthen the community.
-A long-time advocate of programs and organizations that serve some of the most vulnerable in our community, John was actively involved in identifying and securing a location and funding for the San Fernando Valley Rescue Mission, which, since opening its doors in 2014, has helped thousands of individuals and families experiencing homelessness to find permanent housing.
+Before his election to the City Council, John had already established a strong record of delivering results for the community.
+Throughout his public service career, he spearheaded innovative programs and policies designed to improve the delivery of City services to neighborhoods.
+He created the CD12 Rapid Response Program to combat illegal dumping throughout the district.
+John also played a key role in creating and supporting the Devonshire Police Activities League Supports (PALS) Youth Center in Northridge.
+The PALS program provides at-risk youth with opportunities to work alongside police officers, develop leadership skills, and participate in activities that strengthen the community.

 John proudly represents the communities of Northridge, Chatsworth, Porter Ranch, Granada Hills, North Hills, Sherwood Forest, Reseda, and West Hills on the Los Angeles City Council.
-A product of local public schools, John is a proud Highlander and Matador, having attended Prairie Street Elementary, Robert Frost Middle School, Granada Hills High School, and California State University, Northridge.
-John resides in Porter Ranch with his wife, Sheila, and their two children.
+A product of local public schools, John is a proud Highlander and Matador, having attended Prairie Street Elementary School, Robert Frost Middle School, Granada Hills High School, and California State University, Northridge.
+He resides in Porter Ranch with his wife, Sheila, and their two children.

 Download A Special Letter From John Lee – Click Here